SmokinCaterpillar/pypet/doc/source/index.rst

 Running all tests can take up to 15 minutes and might temporarily take up to 8 GB of disk space.
-The test suite encompasses more than **400** tests (including the BRIAN based tests) and has a code coverage of about *90%*!
+The test suite encompasses more than **400** tests (including the BRIAN based tests) and has a code coverage of almost *90%*!

 =====================
 Contact